Brutality, Convenience, Simplicity

 In terms of tone, the amp is not structured like most amps.
 Instead of two channels, it instead offers two “voices” and two master volumes.
 These can be used in unison to act like a two-channel amp, but the former option allows for added tonal flexibility.

-The first gain voice is more mellow and rounded, influenced by the Marshall JCM900.
+The first gain voice is mellow and rounded, influenced by the Marshall JCM900.
 While the Kraken technically has no clean channel, this is the channel of choice to get cleaner tones.
 At lower gain, it cleans up nicely, but can still be pushed into breakup by hot pickups or even a conservative boost pedal.
-This means that you’ll probably find yourself stabbing at your boost or volume control to clean up your sound, or setting the gain so low as to require using one of the master volumes to boost the volume to compensate.
+This means that you’ll probably find yourself stabbing at your boost or volume control to clean up your sound, but I just tend to run it at very low gain, as I don’t make use of it for any kind of rhythm playing.

 The first gain channel, of course, distorts well, getting gritty throughout the middle settings, with absolute maximum gain being required for any kind of “brutal” tone.